auxmoney/OpentracingBundle-core/README.md

     Auxmoney\OpentracingBundle\Service\Tracing::injectTracingHeadersIntoCarrier(array $carrier): array
 ```

-passing the array representing the headers of your request.
+passing the array representing the headers of your request and use the resulting array with your favorite request client.

 ### Automatic tracing